 Several studies indicate that many children and adults with T2DM were born small for gestational age.
-This suggests that the insulin resistant state existed inutero since it is insulin rather than pituitary growth hormone that is the principal growth-promoting hormone of the unborn child, and decreased insulin action might be anticipated to impair embryonic growth.
+This suggests that the insulin resistant state existed in-utero since it is insulin rather than pituitary growth hormone that is the principal growth-promoting hormone of the unborn child, and decreased insulin action might be anticipated to impair embryonic growth.
 After birth, premature pubarche resulting from excessive adrenal androgens such as dihydroepiandrosterone (DHEA) may occur, even before obesity has appeared.
 Thus, it has been proposed by some that obesity may be the result of insulin resistance, and not its cause.
 Excessive DHEA may be seen best after ACTH injection leading to a clinical suspicion that the 3ß hydroxysteroid dehydrogenase enzyme is underactive.
 Obesity can begin from infancy but often dates from about 8 years of age when physiological pubarche occurs.
 Early onset obesity raises the possibility of a genetic satiety causation such as the Prader-Willi Syndrome or deficiency of MC4R.
 Acanthosis nigricans resulting from increased keratinocytes in certain areas of skin is thought to result from insulin stimulation of insulin-like growth factor 1 (IGF-1) receptors and often manifests during puberty Menarche may be delayed in age at onset or menses may be missed after menarche, or else there can be dysfunctional bleeding resulting from anovulatory cycles.
 Hirsutism often becomes bothersome during adolescence, as may male pattern hair thinning, persistent acne and development of polycystic ovaries.
-An increase in very low-density lipoprotein (VLDL) secretion by the liver is observed with increasing age. associated with diminished, atherogenesis protective, high density lipoprotein cholesterol (HDL-C), a dyslipidemic profile that promotes early and progressive onset atherosclerosis, predisposing to coronary heart disease (CHD), stroke, and peripheral vascular diseases in later life.
+An increase in very low density lipoprotein (VLDL) secretion by the liver is observed with increasing age, associated with diminished, atherogenesis protective, high density lipoprotein cholesterol (HDL-chol), a dyslipidemic profile that promotes early and progressive onset of atherosclerosis, predisposing to coronary heart disease (CHD), stroke and peripheral vascular diseases in later life.
 The latter problems are compounded by the appearance of hypertension and type-2 diabetes.
-The glucose intolerance that precedes type-2 diabetes often first involves postprandial glucose levels or the two-hour time point of the OGTT as discussed above, but later induces a rise in fasting glucose (impaired fasting glucose) levels as well.
+The glucose intolerance that precedes type-2 diabetes often first involves post-prandial glucose levels or the two-hour time point of the OGTT as discussed above, but later induces a rise in fasting glucose (impaired fasting glucose) levels as well.
 The mechanism is thought to be ß cell exhaustion or more likely a glucosamine and lipid mediated islet cell toxicity.
 Once this stage is reached, damage to the islets can become irreversible, resulting in the dual problems of insulin resistance and insulinopenia, both of which need to be addressed in therapeutic strategies.
 In children and adolescents, the progression of impaired insulin secretion and its complications including the appearance of albuminuria, exhibits a faster tempo than that of adults presenting later in life.
 Hence, these adolescents may more rapidly progress to requiring insulin therapy.

-Table 8.
-Clinical fea Table 8.
-Clinical features of IRS.
-Adapted from refs (210,213,214).
-Clinical Features Infancy Family history of obesity and T2DM, SGA, LGA Gestational Diabetes Childhood/Adoles Acanthosis nigricans Premature adrenarche, Obesity, cence Pseudoacromegaly, Striae, Skin tags, Amenorrhea Adulthood Tall Stature, Pseudoacromegaly Fatty liver, Focal glomerulosclerosis Hirsutism, Ovarian hyperandrogenism, PCOS Endothelial dysfunction, Atherosclerosis, Increased carotid wall thickness, Stroke CHD Glucose intolerance, T2DM
+Table 8: Clinical features of IRS.
+Adapted from refs 202,205,206.
+Clinical Features - Family history of obesity and T2DM, SGA, LGA Gestational Diabetes b).
+Underlying mechanisms of Insulin resistance

+Acanthosis nigricans Premature adrenarche Obesity, pseudoacromegaly Striae, skin tags Amenorrhea Tall Stature, pseudoacromegaly Fatty liver, focal glomerulosclerosis Hirsutism, ovarian hyperandrogenism, PCOS Endothelial dysfunction, atherosclerosis Increased carotid wall thickness, stroke CHD

-Table 9.
-Laboratory Features of IRS
+Table 9: Laboratory features of IRS.

-↓IGFBP-1, ↓SHBG, ↑free testosterone ↓CBG, ↑free cortisol ↑VLDL, ↑TG, ↓HDL, ↑ small dense LDL Increased PAI-1, CRP, fibrinogen Adhesion molecules and uric acid Decrease first phase insulin response Increased decompensated insulin resistance Postprandial hyperglycemia Fasting hyperglycemia Diabetes
+↓IGFBP-1, ↓SHBG, ↑free testosterone

+↓CBG, ↑free cortisol

+↑VLDL, ↑TG, ↓HDL,

+Increased PAI-1, CRP, fibrinogen

+Adhesion molecules and uric acid

+Decrease first phase insulin response

+Increased decompensated insulin resistance

+Postprandial hyperglycemia

+Fasting hyperglycemia

+Diabetes